 Sommelier and Food & Beverage Director

 Andy has always had an interest in how things taste.
-After working his way through local restaurants, Andy headed straight for the CIA to round out his educationin the culinary arts and restaurant management.
+After working his way through local restaurants, Andy headed straight for the Culinary Institute of America (CIA) to round out his education in the culinary arts and restaurant management.
 After a stint at Little Nell, Andy found his true interest in the front of house.
-He graduated from the CIA in 2001 and moved to Walland and began his career with Blackberry Farm in 2002.
+He graduated from the CIA in 2002, moved to Walland, Tenn., and began his career with Blackberry Farm in 2002.
 He soon became involved in the young wine program.
-In less than 6 years, Blackberry’s wine cellar grew from 17,000 bottles to 166,000.
-With Proprietor Sam Beall’s enthusiasm and passion and Andy Chabot’s talent on the floor, the wine program has become synonymous with the success of Blackberry Farm.
+In less than 6 years, Blackberry's wine cellar grew from 17,000 bottles to 166,000.
+With Andy Chabot's talent on the floor, the wine program has become synonymous with the success of Blackberry Farm.
 In 2007 Andy took on the role of Director of Dining and Beverages running all aspect of the service and beverage departments at Blackberry Farm.
 In 2014 The Barn at Blackberry Farm, under the direction of Andy, received the James Beard Award for Outstanding Wine Program.
 Andy’s media features include Imbibe Magazine, Wine Spectator Magazine, Food and Wine Magazine, The TODAY Show and more.

-Andy has proceeded past the advanced level of the Court of Master Sommeliers Exam and was the recipient of the Michael Biccorsani Scholarship.
-Today, Andy is responsible for all aspects of managing Blackberry Farm’s Grand Award winning wine program as well as all aspects of the Food and Beverage programs.
+Andy has proceeded past the advanced level of the Court of Master Sommeliers Exam and was the recipient of the Michael Bonaccorsi Scholarship.
+Today, Andy is responsible for all aspects of managing Blackberry Farm's Grand Award winning wine program as well as all aspects of the Food and Beverage programs.